 Most schools were designed for a different time and purpose – for the society and economy of the industrial age.
 The world has changed dramatically since then, but our schools have largely stayed the same.
 It’s time to update the way schools work so they better prepare our students for success today and in the future.

 Regardless of what future a young person might want, she or he needs a strong academic foundation, but reading, writing and numeracy skills are not enough.
-That’s why we invest in schools that also help students build mindsets, skills and habits like self-awareness, perseverance, intellectual curiosity and growth mindset, which emerging research shows are correlated with long-term success.
+That’s why we invest in schools that also help students build mindsets, skills and habits like curiosity, growth mindset, perseverance, self-awareness, self-efficacy, self-regulation and social awareness/ social competence, which emerging research shows are correlated with long-term success.
 And, early results from the innovative schools we fund are encouraging – especially the degree to which they can support higher achievement for students who start farthest behind.
-For example, during the 2016-2017 school year, 80 percent of students in the schools we fund met or exceeded their growth goals in math, and 71 percent met or exceeded their growth goals in reading.

-We select the most promising teams and support them through the critical planning and early implementation phases through a mix of funding and management assistance.
+We select the most promising teams and support them through a mix of funding and management assistance.

-If you have ambitious plans to launch a new school – district or charter – that will reimagine the student experience, consider applying to NewSchools Invent.
-Through this program, we invest in teams of educators who want to launch new, innovative schools that prepare young people to reach the goals they’ve set for themselves, their families and their communities.
+If you have ambitious plans to launch a new, innovative public school that will reimagine the student experience, consider applying to NewSchools Invent.
 We support early-stage charter organizations with their first and/or second schools.
 We also support district schools with the autonomy to use innovative instructional designs.

-The application for NewSchools Invent is now closed.
-If you have an idea for an innovative school launching after 2019, please share your contact information and ideas with us.
+We are currently accepting applications from educators planning to launch new, innovative public schools in 2020.
+If you have an idea for an innovative public school launching in 2021 and beyond, please share your contact information and ideas with us.